"For My yoke is easy and My burden is light."Matthew 11:30(NASB)

 Let us harness our heart to our loving Saviour, take up our cross, die to self and live for Him.
 Only in Him can we find eternal consolation and a bright hope, for His yoke IS easy, His burden IS light, and we WILL find eternal rest for our soul in Him.

 Heavenly Father, thank You for Your Word which guides me through life and directs me in the way I should go.
 Thank You for sending the Lord Jesus to be the Good Shepherd of the sheep and my guiding Light in this darkened world.
-I pray that I may daily take up my cross and follow Him.
 Help me harness my heart and life to Jesus each day, for his yoke is easy, His burden is light, and in Him there is rest for my soul.
-Thank You that I have not been left to bear my problems and pain of life alone.
-Use me, I pray, to point others who are distressed and burdened with sin to YOU, and keep me low at the Cross and broken before You for His name sake, AMEN.
+Thank You that I have not been left to bear my problems and the pain of life alone.
+Use me, I pray, to point others who are distressed and burdened with sin to Jesus.
+In His name I pray, AMEN.